Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ⚡ Led operational support for 6 ML systems, ensuring minimal downtime and seamless model performance ensuring stability, monitoring, and continuous delivery.

-⚡ Collaborated with process engineers and analysts on OSIsoft PI data to reduce alarm fatigue by 80% through actionable SQL insights and Power BI dashboards.
+⚡ Collaborated with process engineers on OSIsoft PI data to reduce alarm fatigue by 60% through actionable SQL insights and Power BI dashboards.

 ## 💎 What Sets Me Apart